 We both just began to laugh with joy.

-As we left, I could feel things trying to reattach, like swarming knats around my head.
+As we left, I could sense things trying to reattach, like swarming knats around my head.
 “Carolyn, they can’t hurt you anymore.
 These things must leave you alone,” Mercy said firmly.
 So, we kept praying as we walked out, and then I heard in my spirit, “It’s time to go up higher.”

 As we got into the truck, Mercy read a text she got from one of our close friends that said, “Tell Carolyn that I see her stepping into creative light, and that as she does, healing will come.”

-We grabbed a bite to eat, and while we were sitting there, a movie was playing.
-At the moment that attention was drawn to it, the main character said, “I see a lot of you carrying backpacks.
+We grabbed a bite to eat, and while we were sitting in the restaurant, a movie was playing.
+At the moment that my attention was drawn to it, the main character said, “I see a lot of you carrying backpacks.
 We weren’t meant for that.
 It’s time to lay them down.”
 The vision I had seen that morning in church flashed through my mind, and I laughed again at the wonderful timing of God.

 We continued up to the mountains to go higher, back up to Bald Rock, where the first assignment had been done a year before.
 The words, “This is my land!” resonated in my head like a gong.
 I poured some of the remaining wine at the top and in the fire pit, where the band had stood the previous year, and Mercy poured the rest of the wine on the ground where an America flag had been drawn.
 “From sea to shining sea,” she declared, and then together we cried a victory cheer.